smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 Each time we start to process uploaded data, we use the `run_id` to keep track of all batch jobs and version of files delivered.
-If you use a state path (see [commandLine](../../docs/reference/commandLine)), your runs automatically use `run_id`s and you can use it by extending your DataObject:
+If you use a state path (see [commandLine](../../docs/reference/commandLine)), your runs automatically generate a `run_id` to identify the run, and you can use it by extending your DataObject:

 ```
 stage_json {